anonOstrich/ohtu-miniprojekti/README.md

     * Other (O)
   * When a bookmark type is chosen, the application asks the relevant information concerning that type (eg. author, url,  description)
     * Tags are given as lists, where list items are separated by a comma(,)
-  * Each bookmark is given unique ID that is later used to identify bookmarks for editing and removal
+  * Each bookmark is given unique ID that is later used to identify bookmarks for editing and deleting

 **2. List all existing bookmarks or tags**
   * List bookmarks in selected order.
-Options for ordering are by title or when the bookmark was added to the program.
-In the latter case you can also choose ascending or descending order.
+Options for ordering are by title or adding date (ascending or descending order)
   * List all the tags saved in the program.
 Number of tagged bookmarks is also listed.

 **3. Search for bookmarks**